 G6PD Operations Research Community of Practice

-The G6PD Operations Research Community of Practice (GORCoP) is a collaboration of researchers, organizations, and clinicians committed to advancing the introduction and scale-up of glucose-6-phosphate dehydrogenase (G6PD) diagnostics in support of safe access to radical cure treatment for Plasmodium vivax malaria through operations research.
+The G6PD Operations Research Community of Practice (GORCoP) is a collaboration of researchers, organizations, malaria control programs, and clinicians committed to moving forward the introduction and scale-up of glucose-6-phosphate dehydrogenase (G6PD) diagnostics to support the safe access of radical cure treatment for Plasmodium vivax malaria via operations research.

 This work is supported by the UK Department for International Development (DFID) and the Bill & Melinda Gates Foundation.